stain/s11.no/content/2023/phd/workflow-run-crate/index.md

 ## (Work in progress)

-_This manuscript is under development and will be published as a preprint once submitted._
+_This manuscript is under development by the [Workflow Run Crate working group](https://www.researchobject.org/workflow-run-crate/) and will be published as a preprint once submitted._